tientrader/Multi-Vendor-E-commerce-Marketplace/README.md

   Centralizes configuration management for microservices, allowing externalized properties to be shared and updated across services.
 This ensures consistent configurations across environments and simplifies service updates without downtime.

 - **Eureka Server:**
   Functions as a service registry for microservices, enabling them to dynamically discover each other.
 It simplifies the scaling process and enhances fault tolerance by ensuring services can automatically register and deregister themselves as they scale or fail, maintaining smooth inter-service communication.
-Eureka also integrates with client-side load balancing (e.g., using Ribbon), ensuring traffic is evenly distributed across available service instances, improving performance and resilience.
+Eureka also integrates with client-side load balancing, ensuring traffic is evenly distributed across available service instances, improving performance and resilience.

   ![Eureka](resources/eureka.png)